timothyodonga/timothyodonga.github.io/content/authors/admin/_index.md

 ---
 Timothy is a first year PhD student in the Computer Science & Informatics program at Emory University, and is a member of the ViTAL lab group.

-His research interests broadly encompass machine learning, and computer vision and focus on building trustworthy and reliable systems to assist humans.
-Some research areas of interest include:
+The goal of his research is to leverage current breakthroughs in computing to tackle important problems in health research and increase acccess to marginalized communities.
+His research interests broadly encompass machine learning, computer vision, and signal processing with a focus on buildding trustworthy, reliable and accessible systems to assist humans in high-stakes applications such as clinical settings.
+Some research sub-areas of interest include:

 1. Algorithmic fairness, model explainability, uncertainty quantification, and robustness to dataset shift.
 2. Efficient algorithms for resource constrained settings such as scarcity of well curated data, limited compute resources.